melvin0008/julia/doc/manual/metaprogramming.rst

 Quoting
 ~~~~~~~

-There is special syntax to create expression objects without using the
+The second syntactic purpose of the ``:`` character is to create expression
+objects without using the explicit :obj:`Expr` constructor.
+This is referred
-explicit :obj:`Expr` constructor above.
-A short form for inline expressions
-uses the ``:`` followed by a single parenthesized expression.
-Here is an
+to as *quoting*.
+The ``:`` character, followed by a parenthesized Julia
+statement, generates an :obj:`Expr` object based on the enclosed code.
-example of the short form used to quote an arithmetic expression:
+Here is example of the short form used to quote an arithmetic expression:

 .. doctest::